Adding To The Dining Table Arrangement

 Something about it appealed to me.

-Sometimes it just takes a little adjustment to completely alter things.
+Sometimes, it just takes a slight adjustment to alter things completely.

-My aim was to try to cover what was right in my sight, and give the illusion that it isn’t there.
+My aim was to try to cover up what was right in front of me and give the illusion that it wasn’t there.

 Varied Warm Wood Tones:

-I like all the varied wood tones on the shiny top of my dining table.
-There is a certain warmth to these soft colors.
+I like the varied wood tones on the shiny top of my dining table.
+These soft colors have a certain warmth.

-The dining table is scratched up a bit due to Ivy jumping up there, but I just use the Tibet Almond Stick I order from Amazon to cover the scratches up as best I can.
+The dining table is scratched up a bit due to Ivy jumping up there, but I use the Tibet Almond Stick I ordered from Amazon to cover the scratches.

 Furniture gets dinged and scratched.
-That’s part of the life cycle of things we use on a daily basis.
+That’s part of the life cycle of things we use daily.

 Wouldn’t these colors be perfect for a fall scene?
 I wasn’t going for that.
 It just happened that way.